Time Zones in Saudi Arabia

 does Saudi Arabia use daylight saving time?

 No, Saudi Arabia does not use daylight saving time.
-The country stays on UTC+3 all year, which means there are no seasonal clock changes and no need to adjust domestic schedules in spring or autumn.
+The country stays on UTC+3 all year, so there are no clock changes during the year and no separate summer or winter time.

-Saudi Arabia uses the SAR (Rial).
-This is the currency used for local pricing, salaries, hotel bookings, transport payments, and business transactions across the country, including major commercial centers such as Riyadh and Jeddah.
+Saudi Arabia uses the SAR, known as the Rial.
+This is the standard currency for local pricing, salaries, hotel bookings, transportation costs, and business transactions across the kingdom.

 The international dialing code for Saudi Arabia is +966.
-If you are calling a business, hotel, government office, or personal number in Saudi Arabia from abroad, you start with +966 before the local number.
+If you are calling a Saudi mobile or landline number from abroad, you start with +966 followed by the local number format used by the recipient.

 what language is used in Saudi Arabia?